The Govan Stones: Recumbent cross-slabs

 21 of the originally recorded 37 are on display, arranged around the interior walls of the church.
 Unfortunately, these monuments have received less attention relative to the others because they have been differentially worn and liberally reused since at least the 17th century.
 This is despite similar recumbents being placed in highly-prominent positions in the Christian centre on Iona, suggesting their importance there and, by extension, at Govan.

 While the cross-slabs vary in size, in shape and in the decorative motifs used, there are some features they share: they each exhibit a cross with an incised border, which consistently divides the stone into at least two panels.
 For each stone, there is a plain border that defines the edge of the monument.
 Finally, of the twenty-one recumbent cross-slabs on display, at least five show evidence for a regionally significant feature known as 'angle-knobs'.

-These tombstones are of particular importance to any future tourism development and hold great potential.
+These tombstones have been considered to be of particular importance to any future tourism development and hold great potential.